sonicavionics/sonicavionics.com/docs/dingboard/index.md

 # dingboard
 <p style="font-size: 20px;">Simple flight computer that uses all the best practices.
 A good place to start.</p>
+This board is everything you would want in a passive data collection flight computer.
+Made for beginner model rockets.
+Basically a better version of [this](https://zeul.ca/projects/archive/template.php?day=6&month=6&year=2022&title=Calculating_the_Drag_Coefficient).

 ******

 ### Initial Requirements and Design Goals